idh-cologne-sprachverarbeitung-mit-r/exercise-06/README.md

 ## Step 1
 Read the tutorial!

 This is the last section we will take from this introduction.
 Please read [Chapter 7, "Reading data from files"](https://cran.r-project.org/doc/manuals/r-release/R-intro.html#Reading-data-from-files).
-I explained the most things in the Zoom session as well.
+I explained the most important things in the Zoom session as well.

 ## Step 2